apache/activemq-artemis/docs/user-manual/en/architecture.md

 with the ActiveMQ server.
 ActiveMQ currently provides two APIs for messaging at the client side:

 1. Core client API.
 This is a simple intuitive Java API that allows the full set of messaging functionality without some of the complexities of JMS.

 2. JMS client API.
 The standard JMS API is available at the client side.

+ActiveMQ also provides different protocol implementations on the server so you can use respective clients for these protocols:

+1. Stomp
+2. OpenWire
+3. AMQP

-JMS semantics are implemented by a thin JMS facade layer on the client side.
+JMS semantics are implemented by a JMS facade layer on the client side.

 The ActiveMQ server does not speak JMS and in fact does not know